Wednesday, 18 July 2012

 By the time we had returned the chairs to the tennis court and packed up, the English cyclists had also risen, so there were good wishes all round as we marched out the gate with the man from Lille.
 He sailed effortlessly down the street, leaving us to follow at our own much less impressive pace.

-Having got through the dour centre of Ahun as far as the church, we turned off and descended in rapid twists through a forest to river level, past a graveyard and the half-excavated ruins of the main street of Acitodunum.
+Having got through the dour centre of Ahun as far as the church, we turned off and descended in rapid twists through a forest to river level, past a graveyard, and came to the half-excavated ruins of the original Gallo-Roman town, Acitodunum.

-This Gallo-Roman town, once an important point on the road from Lyon to Saintes, fell into oblivion when the Romans left, leaving only the mangled remains of its name, which is now little more than a grunt.
+This was once an important point on the road from Lyon to Saintes, but fell into oblivion when the Romans left, leaving only the mangled remains of its name, which is now little more than a grunt.

 The monastery buildings stood serenely within their wall, basking in the morning sun.